slnwlf/ruby-oop-reading/README.md

       * name
     - Also, people aren't cannibals!
 Make sure your `Person` class *overrides* the existing `eat` method (in `Animal`) so that a `Person` cannot eat a `"person"`

-### Stretch Challenges:
+#### Stretch Challenges

 * People can speak, and it's good to be polite.
 Add an instance method called `greet` that prints out a person's name, age, and gender in the following format: "Hi, I'm Teddy.
 I'm a person, and I'm 156 years old."
 (Hint: look up how to interpolate strings in Ruby)
 * Add a `class variable` that keeps track of all the people you create.

-### Submission:
+#### Submission

- * Upon completion of the assignment submit a pull request back to this repo.
+Upon completion of the assignment submit a pull request back to this repo.